 The Company's executive officers, directors and beneficial owners of more than 10% of the Company's Common Stock are required to file reports of ownership and changes in ownership of the Common Stock with the SEC.
-Based solely upon information provided to the Company by individual directors, executive officers and beneficial owners, the Company believes that all such reports were timely filed during and with respect to the fiscal year ended December 31, 2012.
+Based solely upon information provided to the Company by individual directors, executive officers and beneficial owners, the Company believes that all such reports were timely filed during and with respect to the fiscal year ended December 31, 2014, except that (a) each of the Named Executive Officers except Mr. Schwarz was one day late filing a Form 4 reporting the grant of restricted stock units, and (b) Mr. Graves was late filing one Form 4 reporting a single transaction.